-- The legislation only creates a defence for providers if the act requested by a TAN or TCN is done in a foreign country and would contravene foreign law.
-However, for example, if an Australian provider took action in Australia that compromised the security or privacy of a European citizen under the General Data Protection Regulation (GDPR) of the European Union, the provider could be liable for fines of up to 4% of its global revenues, thereby placing the provider into an extremely difficult position with respect to compliance with either legislation. - Therefore, the implications for a provider of complying with the Act ought to be an express consideration when assessing the reasonableness of a TAN/TCN, and the defence afforded by the legislation ought to be extended to include actions taken in Australia as well as in a foreign country. - The legislation does not provide for merits review of decision making and excludes judicial review under the Administrative Decisions (Judicial Review) Act 1977 (ADJR Act).
-Given the far-reaching consequences of, for example, a TCN, this is inappropriate and DCPs ought to have the option to appeal the decision in the Federal Court. - Consequently, Part 15 of the Telecommunications Act 1997 ought not be excluded from judicial review of the ADJR Act.
+• The legislation only creates a defence for providers if the act requested by a TAN or TCN is done in a foreign country and would contravene foreign law.
+However, for example, if an Australian provider took action in Australia that compromised the security or privacy of a European citizen under the General Data Protection Regulation (GDPR) of the European Union, the provider could be liable for fines of up to 4% of its global revenues, thereby placing the provider into an extremely difficult position with respect to compliance with either legislation.

+Therefore, the implications for a provider of complying with the Act ought to be an express consideration when assessing the reasonableness of a TAN/TCN, and the defence afforded by the legislation ought to be extended to include actions taken in Australia as well as in a foreign country.

+• The legislation does not provide for merits review of decision making and excludes judicial review under the Administrative Decisions (Judicial Review) Act 1977 (ADJR Act).
+Given the far-reaching consequences of, for example, a TCN, this is inappropriate and DCPs ought to have the option to appeal the decision in the Federal Court.

+Consequently, Part 15 of the Telecommunications Act 1997 ought not be excluded from judicial review of the ADJR Act.

-No Section Subject Comment Suggested alternative drafting 1 317B Def. electronic protection This is not a definition but a concluded in the term.
-It should electronic protection can into authentication and encrypti The inclusion of this reference protection' does not clarify the term which remains problem 317 d be made clear that clude far more than on. e to the term 'electronic the practical scope of the We seek deletion of the phrases 'into a form of electronic protection', "in a form of electronic protection' and 'in relation to a form of electronic protection' wherever they occur in 317ZG.
+No Section Subject Comment Suggested alternative drafting 1 317B Def. electronic protection This is not a definition but a clarifical included in the term.
+It should be n electronic protection can include authentication and encryption.
+The inclusion of this reference to the protection' does not clarify the protection which remains problematic p 317ZG. nade clear that far more than ne term 'electronic actical scope of the • We seek deletion of the phrases 'into a form of electronic protection', "in a form of electronic protection' and 'in relation to a form of electronic protection' wherever they occur in 317ZG.
 The use of the term 'electronic protection' in 317ZG creates an additional qualification that limits the benefit and scope of 317ZG.
-2 317B Def. serious Australian offence too low bar.
-Some examples 1995: Interference with political rights and duties; s 83.4(1) Equipping one's self to commit theft or a property offence; s 132.7(1) Using a carriage service to menace, harass or cause offence; s 474.17(1) Improper use of emergency call service; ss 474.18(1)-(2) • The Telecommunications (Int 1979 (TIAA) already contains offence' in Section 5D.
-The general service in section is an offence punished for a period, or maximum peterm 'serious offence' should s a definition of 'serious general threshold set by that able by imprisonment of life or eriod, of at least 7 years.
-The We recommend adopting the definition of serious offence that is used in Section 5D of the Telecommunications (Interception and Access) Act 1979 (TIAA).
+2 317B Def. serious Australian offence The threshold of imprisonment of 3 too low bar.
+Some examples from 1995: Interference with political Impriring and duties; s 83.4(1) Equipping one's self to Impri commit theft or a property offence; s 132.7(1) Using a carriage service to Impri menace, harass or cause offence; s 474.17(1) the Criminal Code Act isonment: 3 years isonment: 3 years isonment: 3 years isonment: 3 years bion and Access) Act finition of 'serious al threshold set by that by imprisonment of life or of at least 7 years.
+The e only one meaning We recommend adopting the definition of serious offence that is used in Section 5D of the Telecommunications (Interception and Access) Act 1979 (TIAA).